Open above through the Emsland

 Relaxed drive through the green heart of northern Germany

-Start in Papenburg – The City of Ocean Giants
+Start in Papenburg – The city of ocean giants

-Afterward, the journey continues toward Meppen.
+Afterwards, the journey continues towards Meppen.

 Meppen – Relaxation by the Ems

-Haselünne – Distilleries and half-timbered charm
+Haselünne – Korn distilleries and half-timbered charm

 The Hümmling – Nature, burial mounds, and a baroque castle

-Werlte – Historic mills and landscape panoramas
+Werlte – Historical mills and landscape panoramas

 Dörpen – Idyllic waterways and the Emsland Moor Museum